How to kitten proof your home

 Kittens like to explore their new surroundings when comfortable and no surface is safe.
 Cats are determined animals and once they have their mind set on reaching somewhere, they’ll stop at nothing to get there.
 Even at the expense of your favourite ornament.

 Don’t just kitten proof your home – make it kitten-friendly too

 Even if you’re a kitten-proofing expert, your pet is likely to find a way to get into mischief at home.

-Make your home kitten safe and remember to keep your new feline friend protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Make your home kitten safe and remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.